Taxation of international executives

 Under the special work site provisions, exempt employer-provided transportation or allowances must relate to transportation between the individual’s principal place of residence and the work site.
 Accordingly, any transportation assistance relating to travel between the work site and a location other than the individual’s principal place of residence (such as a vacation in lieu of going home) will not be excluded from taxable income.

 The cost of education provided to an employee that is mainly for the benefit of the employer is not taxable to the employee.
-A taxable benefit arises when the education is mainly for the employee’s benefit or relates to schooling for his/her dependents.
+A taxable benefit arises when the education is mainly for the employee’s benefit or relates to schooling for their dependents.

 The stand-by charge may be reduced if the individual uses the car more than 50 percent for business and drives less than 20,004 kilometers per year for personal use.
 The operating cost benefit may also be reduced if the individual uses the car more than 50 percent of the time for business use.
 Contemporary documentation, such as log books, is usually required by the CRA to support the eligibility of an employee for a reduced automobile benefit.